effectfully/OTT/readme.md

 Weak equality for propositions is isomorphism, weak equality for sets is strict equality.

-In the same way there are two equalities for descriptions, since a description can lie in `Prop` — this happens when the description contains only propositions and inductive occurrences.
+In the same way there are two equalities for descriptions, since a description can lie in `Prop` — this happens when a description contains only propositions and inductive occurrences.

 The straightforward strict equality: